-2.4.1.3 Implementation proposals for Annexure 1; Municipal Impact Analysis Cape Winelands, The Financial Impact of Spatial Growth Patterns.
+2.4.1.1 Implementation proposals for Annexure 1; Municipal Impact Analysis Cape Winelands, The Financial Impact of Spatial Growth Patterns.

-FOCUS AREA: MUNICIPAL FINANCIAL SERVICES MODEL Ensure compaction, managing growth and clustering urban functions within the urban footprint; contain existing lower order settlements (including hamlets) within the current urban footprint except if extended or popular ventures can provide sustainable growth opportunities (e.g. Klapmuts); ensure that all new developments include a 'range of elements' that contribute to a more sustainable urban environment.
-2. Focus on improving functioning of settlements and achieving design standards; create and apply urban design guidelines for historic precincts within urban areas.
-3. Create sustainable and liveable urban environments by ensuring access and choice to urban markets, services, amenities and provisions.
+RESPONSIBILITY: FOCUS AREA: MUNICIPAL FINANCIAL SERVICES MODEL Category B Municipalities Ensure compaction, managing growth and clustering urban functions within the urban footprint; contain existing lower order settlements (including hamlets) within the current urban footprint except if extended or popular ventures can provide sustainable growth opportunities (e.g. Klapmuts); ensure that all new developments include a 'range of elements' that contribute to a more sustainable urban environment.
+Focus on improving functioning of settlements and achieving design standards; create and apply urban design guidelines for historic precincts within urban areas.
+Create sustainable and liveable urban environments by ensuring access and choice to urban markets, services, amenities, and provisions.
 4. Create integration of urban areas through physical (if possible) and socio-economic integration.
 5. Create a functional and sustainable urban open space network.
-6. Integrate the disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible).
-7. Consider the significance of infrastructure investment programmes on urban form and structure (developers of all types of property prefer locations where bulk services are available).
-8. Locate high density residential accommodation and business opportunities, from informal street trading to formal shops, offices and factories at the appropriate scale, around clusters of community facilities grouped at the appropriate scale Buildings that accommodate community activities, as well as education, health and entrepreneurial development and business and skills training, should be located at points of highest access in urban settlements.
-50% of the five major urban activities (public transport access points, residence, recreation, shopping and employment) should be accessible within walking distance (1000m) of residential dwellings Compile neighbourhood plans for the higher-order towns in the district (to also consider the structure, function and purpose of neighbourhoods); complete community-based planning as a prerequisite for sustainable development.
-12. Promote the establishment of integrated development zones.
-PRIORITY: HIGH.
+Integrate the disadvantaged communities into the urban fabric through infill development on strategically located vacant land and corridor development along the main linkages between these communities and the major concentrations of job opportunities (where possible).
+7. Locate high density residential accommodation and business opportunities, from informal street trading to formal shops, offices and factories at the appropriate scale, around clusters of community facilities grouped at the appropriate scale 8.
+Buildings that accommodate community activities, as well as education, health and entrepreneurial development and business and skills training, should be located at points of highest access in urban settlements.